 Abuse and intimidation of our elected representatives – including violence towards them – is one of the biggest threats to our democracy in the UK.

-We have launched the Jo Cox Civility Commission to find practical recommendations to address this complex problem.
-With Baroness Gabrielle Bertin and Lord Vernon Coaker as co-chairs, the Commission will gather proposed solutions to the issue from participants across a wide range of sectors.
+The Jo Cox Civility Commission intends to influence significant change on this complex issue.
+With Baroness Gabrielle Bertin and Lord Vernon Coaker as co-chairs, the Commission is currently in its first phase, in which we are gathering proposed solutions to the issue from participants across a wide range of sectors.

 We have already seen politicians in the UK stepping down due to abuse and intimidation and it is becoming a barrier to those considering running for election.
 It has implications for the representation we see in UK politics, as female politicians and those from minority ethnic backgrounds receive disproportionate levels of abuse.
 Without urgent action, we risk going backwards on this issue.